thingsboard/thingsboard.github.io/docs/pe/edge/roadmap.md

 ### v3.5

-Everything in PE 3.5 and Edge 3.5, plus:
+Everything in PE 3.5 and Edge 3.5.

-* Multiple customers support

 ### Upcoming releases
 * Edge Templates